Jarrod Kenny

-Jarrod Daniel Kenny (born 17 September 1985) is a New Zealand former professional basketball player.
-He played many seasons in the New Zealand National Basketball League (NZNBL) for the Hawke's Bay Hawks and represented the New Zealand Tall Blacks multiple times.
-He won two championships in the Australian NBL with the Perth Wildcats in 2016 and 2017.
+Jarrod Daniel Kenny (born 17 September 1985) is a New Zealand basketball player who last played for the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL).
+He won two championships in the Australian NBL with the Perth Wildcats in 2016 and 2017 and has represented the New Zealand Tall Blacks multiple times.

 Early life

 Kenny was born in Auckland, New Zealand.
 He attended Westlake Boys High School.

 Professional career

 New Zealand NBL

 Kenny made his debut in the New Zealand NBL for the Harbour Heat in 2004, playing a handful of games at the end of the season.
 He played every game and started all but two for the Heat in 2005, subsequently earning the New Zealand NBL Young Player of the Year Award.
 He played for the Heat until 2008.

 Kenny joined the Hawke's Bay Hawks in 2009 and played the next seven seasons with the team.

 After a season with the Nelson Giants in 2016, Kenny returned to the Hawks for the 2017 season.
 On 1 April 2017, he recorded 22 points and 15 assists in the Hawks' 102–91 loss to the Wellington Saints.

 Kenny continued on with the Hawks in 2018 and 2019.

 In June 2020, Kenny was acquired by the Otago Nuggets for the 2020 season.
 In his 19th season in the league, he won his first championship and earned co-Defensive Player of the Year honours alongside Izayah Le'afa.

-Kenny returned to the Hawks for his final two seasons in 2021 and 2022.
+Kenny returned to the Hawks in 2021 and continued on in 2022, 2023 and 2024.